usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### <a name="aal3req"></a>4.3.2 Authenticator and Verifier Requirements

 Communication between the claimant and verifier SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to MitM attacks.
-All cryptographic device authenticators used at AAL3 SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers) and SHALL be replay resistant as described in Section [5.2.8](#replay).
+All cryptographic device authenticators used at AAL3 SHALL be verifier-impersonation resistant as described in Section [5.2.5](#verifimpers) and SHALL be replay resistant as described in Section [5.2.8](#replay).
 All authentication and reauthentication processes at AAL3 SHALL demonstrate authentication intent from at least one authenticator as described in Section [5.2.9](#intent).

 Multi-factor authenticators used at AAL3 SHALL be hardware cryptographic modules validated at [FIPS 140](#FIPS140-2) Level 2 or higher overall with at least [FIPS 140](#FIPS140-2) Level 3 physical security.
 Single-factor cryptographic devices used at AAL3 SHALL be validated at [FIPS 140](#FIPS140-2) Level 1 or higher overall with at least [FIPS 140](#FIPS140-2) Level 3 physical security.

 Verifiers at AAL3 SHALL be validated at [FIPS 140](#FIPS140-2) Level 1 or higher.

-Verifiers at AAL3 SHALL be verifier compromise resistant as described in [Section 5.2.7](#verifier-secrets) with respect to at least one authentication factor.
+Verifiers at AAL3 SHALL be verifier-compromise resistant as described in [Section 5.2.7](#verifier-secrets) with respect to at least one authentication factor.

 Hardware-based authenticators and verifiers at AAL3 SHOULD resist relevant side-channel (e.g., timing and power-consumption analysis) attacks.
 Relevant side-channel attacks SHALL be determined by a risk assessment performed by the CSP.